 25ML JIGGER: Used for measuring your ingredients

-COCKTAIL SHAKER: Does what is says on the tin.
-Get a Manhattan Shaker rather than a Boston Shaker as it is easier to use for beginners & has a built in strainer.
+COCKTAIL SHAKER: Does what it says on the tin.
+Get a Manhattan Shaker rather than a Boston Shaker as it is easier to use for beginners & has a built-in strainer.

 MUDDLER: Used for the extraction of juice from fruits.
 Essentially a tiny rolling pin!

 COCKTAIL SPOON: Used for the stirring of cocktails to ensure adequate mixing and ice dilution.

 Pretty straight forward we think and if your serious about actually having a fighting chance in making a drink that doesn’t taste horrendously a must have investment.

 The kit is easy to come by but we would recommend visiting the very amenable chaps at Drinkstuff who will have all the kit you need.
 The well known cocktail gurus at The Independent also put together this very handy guide to cocktail making equipment.